To: Victims of Abuse is dedicated to those who have experienced abuse.

 Shrug your shoulders and move on.
 Don’t stop the healthy, positive things just because of others’ negative voices.
 Keep practicing!
 Keep sharing!

-Not only would it help you grow and develop into a better person, but you will also help and inspire others, who have gone through similar experiences, to overcome their struggles and challenges.
+Not only will it help you grow and develop into a better person, but you will also help and inspire others, who have gone through similar experiences, to overcome their struggles and challenges.
 Don’t underestimate how powerful your story could be!
 Once again, your sharing has to be true, sincere, and with a genuine intention to empower self and others.

 Owning our story and loving ourselves through that process is the bravest thing that we’ll ever do.
 (Brene Brown)